1amt0ny/Feedback_Control_for_Autonomous_Tractor_Navigation/README.md

    - $`K_{p,\omega}`$, $`K_{i,\omega}`$ are the PI gains for angular control,
    - $` G_\omega`$ is the plant gain for angular rate.
    - $`\frac{\omega_{\text{ref}}(k)}{G_\omega}`$ represents a feedforward component to improve tracking.

+These control laws ensure the system tracks the desired speeds accurately and compensates for steady-state error through integral action.
 ---
 ## File Structure